“At current rates, only 31% of ECC customers will be fully live on S/4HANA by the end of 2027” – David Lees, CTO, Basis Technologies

 Something’s gotta give

 This leaves SAP and their ECC customers in a challenging position.
 S/4HANA migration projects already promise to be extremely time-consuming and complex but every delay in beginning the project could lead to more complexities, which means more time and costs.
 It’s not unforeseeable for companies to find themselves in a situation where they simply won’t be able to begin their migration project when they want to.
+Resources will become a key constraint and automation will be a necessity.

 My assumption is that SAP will be forced to push their end-of-life dates back again, but I wouldn’t expect that to happen immediately.
 Most likely they will wait as long as possible to push it back in order to put pressure on as many customers as possible to begin their upgrades.